emxsys/worldwind-web-app-tutorial/docs/lesson-2.md

 ### Include the WorldWind library

 We will use the WorldWind library hosted on the NASA servers.
-Add this line of code to the list of JavaScript scripts at the bottom of your web page:
+Add this line of code to the list of JavaScript scripts at the bottom of your web page, place it before the app.js script:
 ```html
 <script src="https://files.worldwind.arc.nasa.gov/artifactory/web/0.9.0/worldwind.min.js"></script>
 ```